-To qualify for the Bachelor of Business Administration or Bachelor of Science Degrees students are required to accomplish the following:
+To qualify for the Bachelor of Business Administration or Bachelor of Science degrees, students are required to accomplish the following:

-- 1. Complete a minimum of 192 quarter credit hours with an average grade of "C" (Grade Point Average of 2.0) or higher for all work taken at the College, with a minimum of sixty-four (64) hours in the 3000 or 4000 series or higher.
+- Complete a minimum of 192 quarter credit hours with an average grade of C (grade point average of 2.0) or higher for all work taken at the College, with a minimum of sixty-four (64) hours in the 3000 or 4000 series or higher.
 A minimum of forty-eight (48) hours must be completed through the College.
-These credits may include online courses taken through the College as well as on ground classes held at the College. - 2.
-Meet the specified graduation requirements with a minimum of 56 quarter credit hours in General Education, and a minimum of 96 Quarter Credit Hour in the major and college core, as indicated in the section on program descriptions. - 3.
-Abide by all College rules and regulations including satisfactory progress, attendance and conduct; pass all required final examinations in all courses for which earned quarter credit hours are recorded; settle all financial obligations to the College.
+These credits may include online courses taken through the College as well as on-ground classes held at the College. - 2.
+Meet the specified graduation requirements with a minimum of 56 quarter credit hours in general education, and a minimum of 96 quarter credit hours in the major and college core, as indicated in the section on program descriptions. - 3.
+Abide by all College rules and regulations including satisfactory academic progress, attendance and conduct; pass all required final examinations in all courses for which earned quarter credit hours are recorded; settle all financial obligations to the College.